ngs-docs/angus/snakemake_for_qc.md

 In our previous lesson, we use snakemake to automate the first two rules of our quality control/quality analysis.
-Given the things you learned during that lesson, we will now automate the rest of the quality control  workflow through using snakemake.
+Given the things you learned during that lesson, we will now automate the rest of the quality control workflow with using snakemake.
 For this lesson, we would like you to work with others in your room to make the snakefile.
 We have provided the basic structure for each of the rules, and would like you to fill in the remaining necessary details for